erasmus-without-paper/ewp-specs-management/README.md

 We chose to use Git and GitHub as the primary tool for working and hosting *documentation for developers*:

- * All developers are familiar with Git.
+ * Many developers are familiar with Git.
 Many developers are also familiar with GitHub. **We will require developers to review and accept documentation often** throughout the project.
 We believe that these tools will help them with this task.